open-telemetry/opentelemetry-java-contrib/jmx-metrics/README.md

     instrument will be updated for each respective value.
-  - If the underlying MBean(s) held by the provided MBeanHelper are a mixed set of [`CompositeData`](https://docs.oracle.com/javase/7/docs/api/javax/management/openmbean/CompositeData.html) instances and simple values, the InstrumentHelper will not attempt to collect the metric as it would generate metrics identified with the `instrumentName` and also the `instrumentName` with the `keySet` `.`-appended, which breaks OpenTelemetry metric conventions.
+  - If the underlying MBean(s) held by the provided MBeanHelper are a mixed set of [`CompositeData`](https://docs.oracle.com/javase/7/docs/api/javax/management/openmbean/CompositeData.html) instances and simple values, the InstrumentHelper will not attempt to collect the metric.
+This is to prevent generating metrics identified with the `instrumentName` and also the `instrumentName` with the `keySet` `.`-appended, which breaks OpenTelemetry metric conventions.